0x1eef/nanoc-webpack.rb/README.md

 nanoc-webpack.rb aims to bring the benefits of JavaScript, TypeScript and the webpack ecosystem to nanoc-powered websites.

-The basic principle that nanoc-webpack.rb is built on is that it will take an entry point as its input, and produce a webpack bundle as its output.
+nanoc-webpack.rb is built on the idea that it willtake an entry point as its input, and produce a webpack bundle as its output.
 Configuration that goes beyond that happens in `webpack.config.js`.

 nanoc-webpack.rb is distributed as a RubyGem through its git repositories.
 See [INSTALL](#install) for details.